Lillian1070/showcase_sql_7/README.md

 ### Step 2a: Create a Temporary Table `prev_trans` to xxx

-- Pull the previous same-amount payment to the same merchant made with the same card, using [`LAG()`](https://www.geeksforgeeks.org/sql/sql-server-lag-function-overview/).
+- Using [`LAG()`](https://www.geeksforgeeks.org/sql/sql-server-lag-function-overview/) to pull the previous same-amount payment to the same merchant made with the same card.

 ```sql
 WITH prev_trans AS (